Tales of Arise: Plot

-The party launches an attack on Rena where they confront and defeat the Great Spirit, destroying its core and retrieving the Renas Alma.
+The party launches an attack on Rena and confronts and defeats the Great Spirit, destroying its core and retrieving the Renas Alma.
 However, when Alphen and Shionne begin the ceremony to seal it, Vholran attacks them, stealing the Renas Alma and challenging Alphen to a duel while Shionne seals the Great Spirit inside her body.
-Alphen defeats Vholran, who refuses to concede and instead commits suicide by blowing himself up together with the Renas Alma, destroying it.
-Shionne asks Alphen to kill her to destroy the Great Spirit, but Alphen instead calls for the Great Spirit of Dahna's help and together, they stop the destruction of both planets by fusing them into one single world while saving Shionne by curing her curse.
-Sometime after the battle, Alphen and Shionne get married, as they and their friends move on with their own, peaceful lives.
+Alphen defeats Vholran, who refuses to concede and commits suicide by destroying himself and the Renas Alma.
+Shionne asks Alphen to kill her to destroy the Great Spirit, but Alphen instead calls upon the Great Spirit of Dahna for aid.
+Together, they stop the destruction of both planets by fusing them into a single world while curing Shionne's curse.
+Sometime after the battle, life returns to normal and Alphen and Shionne marry.

 Beyond The Dawn

-One year after the fusion of Rena and Dahna (and before Alphen and Shionne's marriage), Alphen and Shionne rescue a young girl called Nazamil from some pursuers.
-As the daughter of a Renan noble and a Dahnan woman, she is shunned by both races, amid increasing tensions between the displaced Renans and the now liberated Dahnans.
-The party takes Nazamil in and while exploring an ancient Helganquil ruin, discover that she was experimented on by the Renans, obtaining special powers like Alphen and Shionne's.
-During an attack on the town of Niez, Nazamil uses her powers to help defend the inhabitants, but some locals become frightened and attack her, making Alphen angry to the point of losing control of his powers and almost killing them.
-Feeling guilty for what happened, Nazamil flees.
+One year after the fusion of Rena and Dahna and before Alphen and Shionne's marriage, they rescue a young girl named Nazamil from pursuers.
+As the daughter of a Renan noble and a Dahnan woman, she is shunned by both races amid increasing tensions between the displaced Renans and the now liberated Dahnans.
+The party takes Nazamil in and, while exploring an ancient Helganquil ruin, discover that she was experimented on by the Renans and obtained special powers like Alphen and Shionne.
+During an attack on the town of Niez, Nazamil uses her powers to defend the inhabitants, but locals become frightened and attack her, angering Alphen and causing him to nearly kill them after losing control of his powers.
+Out of guilt for what happened, Nazamil flees.

-Some weeks later, Nazamil returns, having unlocked some ancient technology, she created a cult called "Cal Beisel" whose members wear masks similar to the one used by Alphen in order to suppress their aggressiveness and intend to force all the population to wear them in order to achieve peace.
-The party attempts to dissuade her, but she feels herself rejected instead and puts on the Reigning Visage, the mask that controls the others, which begins to take over her mind.
-The party chases after Nazamil all the way to Cal Beisel's headquarters and manages to make her remove the mask and recover her consciousness, also turning off the other masks and liberating their wearers.
-Afterwards, Nazamil departs alone to look for her own happiness, promising to meet the party again and Alphen proposes to Shionne.
+Nazamil returns several weeks later, having unlocked ancient technology and formed a cult called "Cal Beisel" whose members wear masks similar to Alphen's to suppress their aggressiveness, intending to force the population to wear them to achieve peace.
+The party attempts to dissuade her, but she feels rejected and puts on the Reigning Visage, the mask that controls the cult members, which begins to take over her mind.
+The party pursues Nazamil to Cal Beisel's headquarters and gets her to remove the mask and recover her consciousness, disabling the masks and liberating their wearers.
+Afterwards, Nazamil departs to search for her own happiness, promising to meet the party again someday.
+In a post-credits scene, Alphen seemingly proposes to Shionne.